epsilon537/boxlambda/docs/components_vera.md

 ### The Layer Line Buffer

 The Layer Renderer has an 8-bit write-only interface to its Line Buffer.
 The Line Buffer contains 8 bits per entry.
 One entry corresponds to one pixel.
-The Layer Line Buffer implements a double buffering scheme: While the renderer is writing out one scan line, the Composer is reading out the other line.
+The Layer Line Buffer implements a double buffering scheme: While the renderer is writing out one scan line, the `composer` is reading out the other line.
 When they are done with the respective scan lines, they switch places.

 ### The Sprite Renderer